m3g/CellListMap.jl/README.md

 If you use this software and need to cite it, please use the following reference:

 Martínez, Leandro.
 (2021, June 11).
-CellListMap.jl: Flexible implementation of cell lists to map the calculations of short-ranged particle-pair dependent functions, such as forces, energies, neighbour lists, etc. Zenodo. http://doi.org/10.5281/zenodo.4927541
+CellListMap.jl: Flexible implementation of cell lists to map the calculations of short-ranged particle-pair dependent functions, such as forces, energies, neighbor lists, etc. Zenodo. http://doi.org/10.5281/zenodo.4927541